 - Continue to reduce high-integrity software costs (through better tools and architectures)

-Rapita's goals for the project is to develop:
+Rapita's goals for the project are to develop:

 - Advanced Source code Analysis